2016 Chicago Real Estate Market Report and 2017 Outlook

 The North Side followed suit with the state as a whole, experiencing a 3% appreciation year over year.
 The average home sold for $376,230.00 in 2016 versus $366,179.00 in 2015 in roughly the same amount of time, (73 days on average).
 Distressed properties have all but disappeared in this region of the city, with many of those remaining quickly snatched up by investors or developers before hitting the market.

 What was most interesting about the appreciation of the values was the timing during the year in which homes sold.
-Homes that closed during the 2nd quarter of the year, also referred to as the Spring Market, sold for nearly 4% higher than the other 3 quarters of the year.
-Essentially, sellers that entered the market earlier in the year and took advantage of a more sizable buyer pool, definitely saw a higher value than those that waited.
+Homes that closed during the 2nd quarter of the year also referred to as the Spring Market sold for nearly 4% higher than the other 3 quarters of the year.
+Essentially, sellers who entered the market earlier in the year and took advantage of a more sizable buyer pool definitely saw a higher value than those who waited.

 North Side Market